BriceShatzer/blog/README.md

 <h1 style="text-align: center;font-size:3em">README for Brice Shatzer</h1>

-# What is this?
+## What is this?

 While a part of a team working on [some of the best sites in the world](http://thefmg.com/our-brands), our amazing and talented project manager [Caiti Vincel](https://www.linkedin.com/in/caitistout/) suggested that we each put together a "README" document.
 Basically, a user manual about how we as individuals prefer to work and communicate, and just generally what makes us tick.

-[This blog post](https://soapboxhq.com/blog/modern-manager-community/how-to-set-expectations-with-your-team) goes into the topic of a writting a document like this more in depth, and here are [some](https://docs.google.com/presentation/d/1df5MALZKZU6lOeIXUiO-h6ReFM3KuIpnapSE97IZnX4/) [other](https://docs.google.com/document/d/1sx5ssYb_xMrmwPpyjD5xP7RvQ7cHweDYlRGn2SXztKw/) [great](https://docs.google.com/presentation/d/1LGL7fh5zWx8XqHRBra51LcMIHCUluqrdXZ_-XBTXqlg) [examples](http://randsinrepose.com/archives/how-to-rands/) of this sort of thing.
+[This blog post](https://soapboxhq.com/blog/modern-manager-community/how-to-set-expectations-with-your-team) goes into the topic of a writing a document like this more in depth, and here are [some](https://docs.google.com/presentation/d/1df5MALZKZU6lOeIXUiO-h6ReFM3KuIpnapSE97IZnX4/) [other](https://docs.google.com/document/d/1sx5ssYb_xMrmwPpyjD5xP7RvQ7cHweDYlRGn2SXztKw/) [great](https://docs.google.com/presentation/d/1LGL7fh5zWx8XqHRBra51LcMIHCUluqrdXZ_-XBTXqlg) [examples](http://randsinrepose.com/archives/how-to-rands/) of this sort of thing.

 Below you will find my version.
 This document is intended to be an ever-evolving work that will grow and change as I *(hopefully)* grow and change as a person throughout my career.

+## Backstory...
+I grew up in [small-town Iowa](https://en.wikipedia.org/wiki/Hudson,_Iowa) and after spending 12 years with the same 56 kids, I decided to head out of state for my degree, attending [Carthage College](https://www.carthage.edu/about/) in Kenosha, Wisconsin.
+There I played [soccer](https://athletics.carthage.edu/sports/mens-soccer), wrote for the school paper, and was active in Greek life as member of [TKE](https://www.tke.org/about), before finally receiving a BA in Communication/Digital Media.

+Currently, I live in [Chicago](https://www.google.com/maps/place/One+Superior+Place,+Chicago,+IL+60654/@41.8956616,-87.6290783,3a,75y,164.3h,91.94t/data=!3m6!1e1!3m4!1sOJXJXoPw-l7MJIoRUf29zQ!2e0!7i16384!8i8192!4m7!3m6!1s0x880fd34d532a9eb1:0xa5516f17b08621ce!8m2!3d41.8951727!4d-87.6288941!14m1!1BCgIgARICCAI) and outside of spending waaaaay too much time [playing video games](https://steamcommunity.com/id/briceshatzer/), I enjoy reading, trying to stay active (table tennis, flag football, & soccer), and [playing cards](https://en.wikipedia.org/wiki/Magic:_The_Gathering).

 # Working Hours

 I usually engage with work from around [10am](https://tinyurl.com/ybejrns7) until [6pm](https://tinyurl.com/y76bync5).

 I find that I'm more productive when I'm physically in the office.
-This, coupled with fact that I live within walking distance means that I try to make it a point to come in and very rarely take advantage of our generous work-from-home policy.
+This, coupled with fact that I generally try to live within walking distance of the places I work it means that I try to make it a point to come in and very rarely take advantage of work-from-home policies.
 That being said, since I generally start my day later relative to my peers, I tend to take earlier morning meetings from home.

 Outside of usual work hours, I'm usually reachable on Slack via DM most of the time but don't make it a point to check email or channels without a compelling reason.